umargithub/Javascript-Notes/content/posts/hoisting.md

 ```

 Note - The JavaScript engine is not physically moving your code, your code stays where you typed it.

+***During compile phase, just microseconds before your code is executed, it is scanned for function and variable declarations.
+All these functions and variable declarations are added to the memory inside a JavaScript data structure called Lexical Environment.
+So that they can be used even before they are actually declared in the source code.***

 ### But why undefined?